 Sometimes cavities can develop on the chewing surface of the tooth.
 These cavities are easy to see.
 However, cavities often develop on the sides that are not visible and difficult to see.

 Food getting stuck in your tooth may sometimes be the only tell-tale sign of a cavity.
-This could lead to the hole getting worse, and with time there might be associated pain.
+This could worsen the hole and later cause pain.

-If it hurts, then something’s wrong.
+If your tooth hurts, then something’s wrong.
 At first, you may only notice pain when you bite on hard food.
 As the cavity progresses, you could feel pain even when you bite on something soft.